GsNrio/holbertonschool-low_level_programming/functions_nested_loops/README.md

 To navigate this repository, please refer to the Github guides and consult the Holberton Coding School leadership.
 This repository record is being hosted by Holberton Coding School and produced by me, the student.

 This current push is a program that prints putchar text in a particular format followed by a new line.
+This current push is a program thatprints 10 times the alphabet, in lowercase, followed by a newline.